LinearizeLLM: An Agent-Based Framework for LLM-Driven Exact Linear Reformulation of Nonlinear Optimization Problems

 \section{Motivation}

+First, one practical limitation is solver support for a broad class of nested nonlinearities.
+While modern NLOP/MINLP solvers accept broad classes of nonlinear terms, certain nested constructs, such as compositions involving monotone transformations and piecewise linear functions either violate standard differentiability assumptions or fall outside supported operator sets in common solver interfaces \citep{waechter2006ipopt}.
+As a result, such models often require an explicit exact reformulation before they can be reliably handed to a solver such as Gurobi or open-source engines like HiGHS \citep{highs2023} and CBC \citep{cbc2022}.

 Modern MILP solvers incorporate presolve routines and even automatic detection of certain nonlinear patterns.
-However, these built-in features are limited and opaque.
-By contrast, an explicit reformulation handled outside the solver provides transparency and auditability.
+However, these built-in features are limited and difficult to audit.
+By contrast, an explicit reformulation handled outside the solver supports transparency and auditability.
 The user (or model auditor) can inspect the introduced auxiliary variables and linear constraints, verifying that they correctly represent the original nonlinear relations.
-Such auditability builds trust: the reformulated model is human-readable and can be double-checked line by line, unlike solver-internal transformations that are hidden from view.
-Auditability is crucial in high-stakes applications where one must ensure the reformulation has not altered the problem’s intent or feasibility region.
+The auditability supports review: the reformulated model is human-readable and can be double-checked line by line, unlike solver-internal transformations that are hidden from view.
+Auditability is important in high-stakes applications where one must ensure the reformulation has not altered the problem’s intent or feasibility region.

-Second, portability and integration are crucial aspects when reformulating NLPs into LPs or MILPs.
-Once the original model is recast as a pure LP/MILP, it can be solved by any state-of-the-art LP/MILP solver.
-Portability also means the same LP/MILP file can be handed off unchanged to commercial solvers such as Gurobi and CPLEX, open-source engines like HiGHS \citep{highs2023} and CBC \citep{cbc2022}, or even cloud-hosted MILP services such as Google’s Cloud Optimization API \citep{googlecloud2025}, without tying the user to any particular nonlinear solver or license regime.

-Third, an explicit reformulation allows for systematic coverage of nonlinear patterns.
-Solvers might linearize simple cases (e.g., rewriting a simple on/off constraint such as $y \leq M z$, with $z$ as a binary), but they cannot handle every situation \citep{vielma2015mixed}.
-In contrast, a comprehensive reformulation approach can be designed to catch a wide range of nonlinear patterns.